New Work: St. Andrews Plaza

 Dorothea Lange wrote this in l954, to describe why she chose to photograph people she called "The Walking Wounded," and I think it also explains why I have chosen to photograph the folks on Filbert Street.

 About the wounded, the crippled,

 About the last ditch."

-The something I want to say does not help the city's problem with these addicts, and I sympathize with the neighbors who want to get rid of the crime that goes along with them.
-I haven't seen any violence on Filbert Street (OOPS, other than my mugging) but I have seen a constant drumbeat of petty squabbling and yelling; mostly people trying to deal with "the crazies" and the addled among them.
-A lot of the addicts are mentally or physically ill and most grew up in hopeless situations made worse by drugs.
-And yet, when I ask them what is the most important thing in their life, they say, like we do, their husbands or wives, their children and grandchildren.
+The something I want to say does not help the city solve it's problem with these addicts, and I sympathize with the neighbors who want to get rid of the crime that goes along with them.
+I haven't seen any violence on Filbert Street (OOPS, other than my mugging) but I have seen a constant drumbeat of petty squabbling and yelling; mostly people trying to deal with "the crazies" among them.
+A lot of the addicts are mentally or physically ill and most grew up in hopeless situations made worse by alcohol and drugs.
+And yet, when I ask them what is the most important thing in their life, they say, like we do, their husbands, their wives, their children and grandchildren.
 These folks may be down and out but there is always someone who loves them.

 I'm now in the process of recording some of their stories because most photos are not worth a thousand words.
 The portraits, I hope, will show why I first kept coming back to Filbert Street: visually I love their faces.